Akshat09-AJ/ChemViAr/README.md

 ## -- Project

-• Download the Unity project.
+• Download the Unity project ChemViAr file from link below.

 • Add it in your unity hub.